 If you happen to be in Manhattan sometime over the next three months, I recommend stopping by the Freedman Art Gallery on the Upper East Side which is exhibiting a collection of paintings entitled “Colors” featuring work by over twenty-five artists including Josef Albers, Jack Bush, Sam Francis, Helen Frankenthaler, Hans Hofmann, Robert Motherwell, Kenneth Noland, Larry Poons, Kurt Schwitters, and Frank Stella, among others.
+Continue reading to find out what this has to do with OESH.

 Full disclosure, my recommendation here has a lot to do with being a proud mom; the exhibition was inspired by a poem that Zoe, our youngest daughter, wrote in 2016 as an English class assignment.